Winners announced for Transport for London’s annual gardening competition

 John Knight Hanging Baskets, Tubs and Window Boxes Award – Hainault TCA, where in just three months train driver Julia Bryant transformed an outdoor area with a range of tubs and baskets, with part of the garden dedicated to a WW1 memorial.

-Best Seasoned Entry – Barking TCA, where the garden focuses on wellbeing through staff turning it into a peaceful environment with crystals and a range of fragrant herbs.
+Best Seasoned Entry – TCA, where the garden focuses on wellbeing through staff turning it into a peaceful environment with crystals and a range of fragrant herbs.

 Barking jpeg